bain-cs110/bain-cs110.github.io/pages/syllabus.md

 Additionally, we will use Campuswire as a way of allowing students to ask questions during lectures if you do not feel comfortable asking aloud.
 To facilitate this, we will use the #lecture chat channel.

 {:.blockquote-no-margin}
-> To register for the course Campuswire (you will only have to do this once), please click this link: <a href="https://campuswire.com/p/G7C57BC09" target="_blank">https://campuswire.com/p/G7C57BC09</a> and use the following join code: **0013**.
+> To register for the course Campuswire (you will only have to do this once), please use the link on Canvas.

-Some guidelines for using Campuswire:
-* Before you post a question, please do a quick search to make sure that one of your classmates hasn’t already asked the same question
-* Campuswire gives you the option of posting anonymously (to your classmates) so that you don’t feel intimidated in asking your questions
-* As a general rule, *do not post ANY code* that would be part of an answer to an assignment question
-* Please use Campuswire for assignment questions that would benefit the class as a whole.
-Any assignment questions emailed directly to any member of the course staff will be forwarded to Campuswire
-* If you have a question about code that requires you to show someone your code, you may submit a private post (just to the course staff) with your code.
-That said, PM office hours are usually more efficient

 ### Other Questions
 For any other issues that you think are not appropriate for the peer mentors or graduate TA, please talk to Prof. Bain.
 This might include things like concerns about your progress in the course, questions about content from lectures, personal matters related to your participation in the course, larger grade concerns, advice about future courses, majors, and internships, etc.